THUDM/RecDCL/README.md

 # RecDCL: Dual Contrastive Learning for Recommendation

 <p align="center">
-📃 <a href="https://arxiv.org/abs/2401.15635" target="_blank">[RecDCL]</a> <a href="https://github.com/THUDM/RecDCL" target="_blank">[GitHub]</a> <br>
+📃 <a href="https://arxiv.org/abs/2401.15635v2" target="_blank">[RecDCL]</a> <a href="https://github.com/THUDM/RecDCL" target="_blank">[GitHub]</a> <br>
 </p>

-**RecDCL** is a dual CL method for recommendation, which investigates the relationship of objectives between batch-wise CL (BCL) and feature-wise CL (FCL).
-Our study suggests a cooperative benefit of employing both methods, as evidenced from theoretical and experimental perspectives.
-RecDCL first eliminates redundant solutions on user-item positive pairs in a feature-wise manner.
-It then optimizes the uniform distributions within users and items using a polynomial kernel from an FCL perspective.
-Finally, it generates contrastive embedding on output vectors in a batch-wise objective.
-RecDCL achieves more competitive performance than the state-of-the-art GNNs-based and SSL-based models (with up to a 5.65\% improvement in terms of Recall@20).
+**RecDCL** is a dual contrastive learning recommendation framework.
+In this work, we investigate how to employ both batch-wise CL (BCL) and feature-wise CL (FCL) for recommendation.
+We theoretically analyze the relation between BCL and FCL, and find that combining BCL and FCL helps eliminate redundant solutions but never misses an optimal solution.
+In RecDCL, the FCL objective is designed to eliminate redundant solutions on user-item positive pairs and to optimize the uniform distributions within users and items using a polynomial kernel for driving the representations to be orthogonal; The BCL objective is utilized to generate contrastive embeddings on output vectors for enhancing the robustness of the representations.
+Extensive experiments on four widely-used benchmarks and one industry dataset demonstrate that RecDCL can consistently outperform the state-of-the-art GNNs-based and SSL-based models (with an improvement of up to 5.65\% in terms of Recall@20).

 ![](./assets/BCL_FCL.png)